oizabaiye/inMyFinancialDreams/README.md

 - description of app
 - styling of result section
 - clear state upon submit (note that currentIncome is still used after submit)
+- clarify monthly vs annual
+- add dropdown menu for selecting currency
+- possible use of api?